 The complexity due to the many stakeholders involved in the building of enterprise software leads to large budgets and extreme scrutiny by non-technical members of an organization.
 Typically those non-technical people place irrational emphasis on the choice of programming language and frameworks when otherwise they should not make technical design decisions.

-Traditionally large organizations building enterprise software have used statically typed languages such as C++, .NET and Java.
-Throughout the 1980s and 1990s large companies such as Microsoft, Sun Microsystems and Oracle marketed these languages as "enterprise grade".
-The inherent snub to other languages was that they were not appropriate for CIOs' difficult technical environments.
-Languages other than Java, C++ and .NET were seen as risky and therefore not worthy of investment.
+Traditionally large organizations building enterprise software have used statically typed languages and platforms such as C++, C# and Java.
+Throughout the 1990s and early 2000s, large companies such as Microsoft, Sun Microsystems and Oracle marketed these languages as "enterprise grade".
+The inherent message about other programming ecosystem was that they were not appropriate for CIOs' difficult technical environments.
+Languages other than Java, C++ and C# (along with its broader .NET platform) were seen as risky and therefore not worthy of investment.

 In addition, "scripting languages" such as Python, Perl and Ruby were not yet robust enough in the 1990s because their core standard libraries were still being developed.
 Frameworks such as Django, Flask and Rails (for Ruby) did not yet exist.
 The Web was just beginning and most enterprise applications were desktop apps built for Windows.
 Python simply wasn't made for such environments.